rackerlabs/technical-blog/_posts/2013-07-29-openstack-marconi-api.markdown

 Curl provides a convenient way to test Marconi RESTful interface, but it likely does not provide the tool to develop an application.
 Now, let’s see how these requests would be used in an application written in Python.

-Most of the applications will have a logic similar to this:
+Most applications will have a logic similar to this:

 * One or many producers posts messages to a queue
 * Many consumers read the queue, and claim a message when available